 Guilt for not being present at the time of an accident to potentially save the person who died.

 Death of a sibling, especially in the case of an illness

 As with so many types of guilt that arise in grief, some survivor guilt is rational and some is not.
-There are some circumstances in which our action (or lack of action) did impact the death of another.
-In these cases there is a rational source of the guilt.
-It is terrible, it can be debilitating, but it in some ways makes sense to other people.
-In other cases our guilt isn’t tied to something we did or didn’t do.
-Instead a person feels guilt that they could or should have done something, even when logically and rationally nothing they did impacted the death.
-Though it seems we should be able to use logic to address this guilt, we often cannot.
-As some theorists have suggested, this may be because it is preferable to blame ourselves for things outside our control than accept that there are situations over which we are completely helpless.
-Regardless of the reason, when our survivor guilt is not rational that is when people will tend to minimize the guilt, just telling you not to feel guilty, or that you shouldn’t feel guilty.
+There are circumstances in which our action (or lack of action) did impact the death of another.
+In these cases, there is a rational source of the guilt.
+In other cases, the guilt isn’t tied to something a person did or didn’t do.
+Instead, the person feels guilty about what they perceive they could or should have done.This kind of guilt often defies all logic.
+Some theorists have suggested that this may be because people would prefer to blame themselves for things outside their control than to accept that they are helpless.
+Also worth noting, when people believe your survivor guilt isn’t rational, they may try to minimize it by telling you not to feel guilty which can be kind of frustrating.

 One of the significant questions that can plague someone experiencing survivor guilt is ‘why?’.
 This can take the form of asking why this happened but also, ‘why me’?
 So many experiencing survivor guilt struggle to understand why they survived and others did not.
 It is common to feel that one was not worthy of survival.
 Additionally, as someone feels relief and appreciation for their survival, they often simultaneously feel guilt and shame for having those feelings when others did not survive.